e7ite/NewtonMethod/README.md

     -Can take any polynomial and evaluate its closest x-intercept near the user's guess

-    -Usually guesses until about 3rd repitition of value, then exits program
+    -Usually guesses until about 3rd repetition of value, then exits program

 Current Limitations: